 The layout made its successful debut at the Fareham Rotarail show in April 2019.

-Titherleigh is our current 00 gauge exhibition layout, set in the 1950s in the rather more tranquil setting of the west of England.
+Titherleigh is our smaller 00 British gauge exhibition layout, set in the 1950s and early 1960s in the rather tranquil setting of the west of England.
 The layout depicts a sleepy branch terminus and is set on the old LSWR territory.
 The station boasts a loco shed for the branch engine, a dairy and a small goods yard.
 Motive power is mainly ex Southern steam with the occasional Diesel and visiting stock from other regions.

 The layout operates over a period of 1948 when British Railways was formed through to 1967 and the end of Steam on the Southern Region of British Railways.

 Stock is a mixture of ready to run and kit built equipment.
 During our normal operating program a great variety of trains will be seen from the humble Coal trains operating from the Kent Coal fields, Suburban and Express EMUs, Parcels and Continental Van trains, to named expresses like the Golden Arrow, Brighton and Bournemouth Belles, as well as Boat trains to the continent and further afield.
 Also look out for the “Night Ferry” the only passenger train that used to cross the English Channel.